gammasim/workflows/schemas/README.md

 # Schema files for description of simulation model parameters and input data

 This directory contains a descriptions of all simulation model parameters and of all input data required for the derivation and setting of simulation model parameters.

-The files are in easy readable yaml format and follow a fixed [json-schema](https://json-schema.org/), which can be find in [jsonschema.yml](./jsonschema.yml).
 The parameter description includes (among others fields) name, type, format, applicable telescopes, and parameter description.

+The files are in human readable yaml format and follow a fixed [json-schema](https://json-schema.org/).
+The full description of the schema is in [jsonschema.yml](./jsonschema.yml), including plenty of comments.

 ## Typical Example